Video job interviews- tips and tools for employers

 Why are video interviews more effective than telephone interviews?

-Many employers are experienced in using video conferencing platforms, especially when recruiting people who live abroad or will be working in remote roles.
+Many employers are experienced in using video conferencing platforms, especially when recruiting people who live abroad or those already working in remote roles.
 Others may rely on telephone interviews when face-to-face meetings aren’t possible.
 Video interviews, however, have some clear advantages over the more traditional method, including:

 1- You can gather more information